ThemeBoy/SportsPress/readme.txt

 The current modules that are available exclusively to SportsPress Pro are:

 * Tournaments: Create and display tournaments in a bracket/knockout cup format.
+* Timelines: Display a visual timeline of player performance in events.
 * Scoreboard: Display multiple event results in a horizontal scoreboard.
 * Sponsors: Add your sponsors on your website and track each of their clicks and impressions.
 * Staff Directories: Show contact information of your key personnel so people know who to get in touch with.